Disciples of Christ Historical Society

-The Stone-Campbell tradition is named for the men generally recognized as its founders and early leaders, Barton Warren Stone (1772–1844) and Alexander Campbell (1788–1866).
-The Stone-Campbell tradition began on the Appalachian frontier in the early 1800s.
+The Stone-Campbell Movement began on the Appalachian frontier in the early 1800s and is named for the men recognized as its founders and early leaders, Barton Warren Stone (1772–1844) and Alexander Campbell (1788–1866).

 History

 Disciples of Christ Historical Society was founded in 1941 and, from 1952 to 2015, was located in Nashville, Tennessee, where the Society was housed in the Thomas W. Phillips Memorial Archives, built in 1958 and placed on the National Register of Historic Places in 2006.
 The building is remarkable for its late Gothic Revival limestone façade and numerous stained glass windows.